Te Tari o te Tumu Tuarua Rangahau | Deputy Vice-Chancellor Research

 Mōu | Who You Are

-You will have a passion and enthusiasm for people and knowledge, combined with experience in the library or cultural heritage sector.
-Attributes required to be successful in this role include:
+Naturally, you will have a passion and enthusiasm for working in the library and education sector.
+To be successful in this role you will also ideally have the following:

 Mahi Ngātahi | Who You Will Work With